isomerpages/nlb-reference/_singapore-history/Understanding Singapore (I).md

 * National Library Board.
 (2015). *[Bukit Timah Nature Reserve](https://eresources.nlb.gov.sg/infopedia/articles/SIP_55_2004-12-20.html?s=Bukit%20Timah%20Nature%20Reserve)* written by Lee, Meiyu.
 Retrieved April 9, 2020, from Singapore Infopedia.

 The Bukit Timah Reserve, situated along Upper Bukit Timah Road, 1019 ha, is part of a limited area of primary rainforest left on Singapore island.
-The reserve is part of Singapore's highest hill, the Bukit Timah Hill, which stands 162.5 m above sea-level and is composed of ancient granite.
+Within the reserve lies Singapore’s highest point, the Bukit Timah Hill, which stands 162.5 m above sea-level and is composed of ancient granite.

 * National Library Board.
 (2009). *[MacRitchie Reservoir](https://eresources.nlb.gov.sg/infopedia/articles/SIP_159_2004-12-27.html?s=MacRitchie%20Reservoir)* written by Mohamed, Zaubida.
 Retrieved April 9, 2020, from Singapore Infopedia.

 MacRitchie Reservoir, located off Lornie Road and completed in the late 1860s, was the first water supply system implemented in Singapore.
-The Impounding Reservoir, as it was then called, came about through the donation of S$13,000 by philanthropist Tan Kim Seng in 1857.
+The Impounding Reservoir or Thomson Road Reservoir, as it was originally called, was renamed MacRitchie Reservoir in 1922 after James MacRitchie, the municipal engineer of Singapore from 1883 to 1895.

 * National Library Board.
 (2017). *[Mangrove](https://eresources.nlb.gov.sg/infopedia/articles/SIP_412_2005-01-03.html?s=Mangrove)* written by Ahmad, Nureza.
 Retrieved April 9, 2020, from Singapore Infopedia.